Corsinvest/cv4pve-autosnap/README.md

 The --timeout specify the timeout remove/creation snapshot.

 When create a snapshot the software add "auto" prefix of the name the snapshot.

+On the VM it is checked if "QEMU agent" is enabled, otherwise an alert is displayed.

 ## Clean a VM/CT one time